default

 Medication

-There is no medication for kidney function, however, both high blood pressure and excessive protein in the urine can be managed medically; sometimes one drug will treat both problems.
+There is no medication to specifically improve kidney function, however, both high blood pressure and excessive protein in the urine can be managed medically; sometimes one drug will treat both problems.

-Animals with renal disease often feel sick, so medication to reduce stomach acid or prevent nausea may be prescribed.
+Animals with kidney disease often feel nauseous, so medication to reduce stomach acid or prevent nausea may be prescribed.
 In some cases, it may be appropriate to use appetite stimulants, though these are not usually a long-term solution.

 outlook